ClementeEyezen/pyBTsync/README.md

 pyBTsync
 ========

-Open source library to use Bittorrent Sync with Python
+Open source library to use Bittorrent Sync with Python.

+Created under GPLv3.